pact-foundation/pact-ruby/README.md

 Each interaction in a pact is verified in isolation, with no context maintained from the previous interactions.
 So how do you test a request that requires data to already exist on the provider?
 Read about provider states [here](https://github.com/realestate-com-au/pact/wiki/Provider-states).

 ## Configuration

 See the [Configuration](/documentation/configuration.md) section of the documentation for options relating to thing like logging, diff formatting, and documentation generation.

 ## Pact best practices

 As in all things, there are good ways to implement Pacts, and there are not so good ways.
-There are also some Pact GOTCHAS to beware of!
+There are also some Pact [GOTCHAS][gotchas] to beware of!
 Check out the [Best practices](https://github.com/realestate-com-au/pact/wiki/Best-practices) section of the documentation to make sure you're not Pacting it Wrong.

 ## Docs